JDIgithub/Cpp_Guide/Algorithms.md

 - Algorithms are step-by-step procedures or formulas for solving a problem.
 - They are essential in programming for processing data and performing tasks efficiently.
-- Familiarity with common algorithms like sorting (e.g., quicksort, mergesort), searching (e.g., binary search), and graph algorithms (e.g., Dijkstra's algorithm for shortest paths) is important.
+- Familiarity with common algorithms like sorting (e.g., quicksort, merge sort), searching (e.g., binary search), and graph algorithms (e.g., Dijkstra's algorithm for shortest paths) is important.

 ## Algorithm Complexity